tradle/mycloud/README.md

 ### npm run deploy:safe

-lint, run tests, rebuild native modules for the AWS Linux Container, and deploy
+lint, run tests, rebuild native modules for the AWS Linux Container used by AWS Lambda, and deploy to AWS

 ### npm run test:e2e